Politics of Jamaica: Executive branch

+Elections

+General elections must be held within five years of the forming of a new government, however, a general election can be held early if the governing party advises the governor-general to do so, or if a majority of members of the House pass a no-confidence motion against the government.

 Judicial branch

 The judiciary also is modelled on the British system.
 The Court of Appeal is the highest appellate court in Jamaica.
 Under certain circumstances, cases may be appealed to Britain's Judicial Committee of the Privy Council.
 Jamaica's parishes have elected councils that exercise limited powers of local government.

 Firearms offences, including possession of unlicensed guns and ammunition, are tried before a dedicated Gun Court established in 1974.
 The Gun Court hears cases in camera and practices jury trial only for cases of treason or murder.
 All other cases are tried by resident magistrates or justices of the Supreme Court of Jamaica.

 Administrative divisions

-Jamaica is divided in 14 parishes: Clarendon, Hanover, Kingston, Manchester, Portland, Saint Andrew, Saint Ann, Saint Catherine, Saint Elizabeth, Saint James, Saint Mary, Saint Thomas, Trelawny, Westmoreland.
+Jamaica is divided in 14 parishes: Clarendon, Hanover, Kingston, Manchester, Portland, St. Andrew, St. Ann, St. Catherine, St. Elizabeth, St. James, St. Mary, St. Thomas, Trelawny, Westmoreland.
+All parishes are governed by a directly elected parish council, except for Kingston and St. Andrew's which are governed by the same body.
+According to the Jamaican government website, these authorities are responsible for 'maintaining infrastructure and public facilities such as parochial roads, water supplies, drains, parks and recreational centres, markets, transportation centres and public sanitary conveniences'.
+Some parish capitals also have mayors.

 Regulatory services

 Responsibility for water and sanitation policies within the government rests with the Ministry of Water and Housing, and the main service provider is the National Water Commission.
 An autonomous regulatory agency, the Office of Utilities Regulation (OUR), approves tariffs and establishes targets for efficiency increases, and also oversees the telecommunications industry.